patriciohorn/andre-rios/src/content/procedures/en/weight-loss.md

 ---
-tag: 'Body'
+tag: "Body"
-title: 'Massive Weight Loss'
+title: "Massive Weight Loss"
-cover: '../../../assets/procedures/perdida.jpg'
+cover: "../../../assets/procedures/perdida.jpg"
-slug: massive-weight-loss
+slug: "procedures/massive-weight-loss"
-lang: 'en'
+lang: "en"
 ---

 Patients with massive weight loss are those who have lost more than 20 kg or 50 lbs, generally in short periods of time (less than 6 months), either through a diet or after bariatric surgery.